What Mexico's earthquake means for California

 Jean Paul (Pablo) Ampuero is a professor of seismology in the Seismological Laboratory at the California Institute of Technology.
 The views expressed in this commentary are solely those of the author.

-(CNN)As we wake up to footage of the devastation in Mexico in the aftermath of the second earthquake that country has suffered this month, people in California might well be wondering how well-prepared their local communities are.
+(CNN)As we see footage of the devastation in Mexico in the aftermath of the second earthquake that country has suffered this month, people in California might well be wondering how well-prepared their local communities are.

 But earthquakes in California and Mexico differ in ways that are important to understand -- if we are to learn lessons that allow us to better prepare for them in the future.